makaubenson/learn-docker/README.md

 ## Beauty of Docker
 - Once we have the image we can push it to Registry such as `Docker Hub`, docker hub to docker is like github to git.
 Its a storage for docker images that anynone can use.
 Once our images are on docker hub, we can pull them to any machine running docker.

+### To See all Images on a computer
+-   `docker image ls`

+## Managing Packages
+- We use apt install <package name>

+- `Remember` in linux, everything is a file, whether a processes, directories etc